RajdeepBiswas/Stock_Market_Prediction_with_SnP500/data/bronze/snp500/README.md

-This folder contains the daily pricing data for last 5 years
+This folder contains the daily pricing data for SnP500 stocks for last 5 years